lodash/babel-plugin-lodash/README.md

 # babel-plugin-lodash v1.1.0

-This plugin is a simple transform to remove unused lodash code without manual cherry picking.
-This lets you use lodash naturally, as documented, without worrying about bundling parts you’re not using.
+A simple transform to remove unused lodash code without manual cherry picking.
+Letting you use lodash as a monolithic library without worrying about bundling unused parts.

 ## Example

-Converts
+Transforms

 ```js
 import lodash from 'lodash';